 For those interested in a pedicure oriented foot spa, the HoMedics Shower Bliss Footspa is sure to please.
 This pedicure center has three attachments that pamper your feet like a trip to the day spa.
 The pumice stones have different grits, there’s a brush as well as a roller to help you keep on top of your foot health and appearance.

 The heating element in this foot spa works very well.
-Other positives about this foot spa machine is that the bubbles are very powerful, the water stays hot (max 98 degrees), and is epsom salt safe.
+Other positives about this foot spa machine are that the bubbles are very powerful, the water stays hot (max 98 degrees), and is Epsom salt safe.